Data-driven analysis of a SUSY GUT of flavour: The Model

 The vacuum alignment of the flavon fields is achieved by coupling them to a set of so-called driving fields and requiring the $F$-terms of the latter to vanish.
 These driving fields, whose transformation properties under the family symmetry are discussed in Refs.\ \cite{Hagedorn:2010th, Hagedorn:2012ut, Dimou:2015yng, Dimou:2015cmw}, are SM gauge singlets and carry a charge of $+2$ under a continuous $R$-symmetry.
 The flavons and the GUT Higgs fields are uncharged under this $U(1)_R$, whereas the supermultiplets containing the SM fermions (or right-handed neutrinos) have charge $+1$.
 As the superpotential must have a $U(1)_R$ charge of $+2$, the driving fields can only appear linearly and cannot have any direct interactions with the SM fermions or the right-handed neutrinos.

 Using the driving fields, the flavour superpotential may be constructed, resulting in the following vacuum alignments (for details see Refs.\ \cite{Hagedorn:2010th, Hagedorn:2012ut}), \\[-3.5mm] where $\lambda = 0.22$ is approximately equal to the Wolfenstein parameter \cite{Wolfenstein:1983yz} and the $\phi$'s are dimensionless order one parameters.
-Imposing $CP$-symmetry of the underlying theory \cite{Luhn:2013vna}, all coupling constants can be taken real, so that $CP$ is broken spontaneously by generally complex values for the $\phi$s. $M$~denotes a generic messenger scale which is common to all the non-renormalisable effective operators and assumed to be around the scale of grand unification.
+Imposing $CP$-symmetry of the underlying theory \cite{Luhn:2013vna}, all coupling constants can be taken real, so that $CP$ is broken spontaneously by generally complex values for the $\phi$s.
+The remaining phases are independent and there is no residual $CP$-symmetry. $M$~denotes a generic messenger scale which is common to all the non-renormalisable effective operators and assumed to be around the scale of grand unification.